Types of provision

 Sessional Care *

-Up to 3.5 hours, age range 2 years 10 months – 6 years.
+Up to 3.5 hours.
+This usually encompasses the ECCE and the age range is 2 years 6 months – 6 years.
+Children must be 3 years to avail of the ECCE funding but can be in a sessional service from 2years and 6months but will have to pay fees.
 Services covered by this definition may include pre-schools, playgroups, Montessori pre-schools, naoínraí

 Parent & Toddler **